Cart 0

 CURRENT PROJECTS

-Space Raiders will be returning to Spaceport America Cup (now IREC, the International Rocket Engineering Competition) in 2025.
+Space Raiders will be returning to IREC in 2026.
 This year, the team will be competing in the 10K SRAD with a 10,000 ft apogee target and using a custom student researched and developed propulsion system.

 PREVIOUS PROJECTS